Sanidhya-Dobhal/Python-to-C-transpiler/README.md

 - 🧰 Extensibility: The test cases serve as a useful base for anyone looking to extend the transpiler or enhance its accuracy.

-📌 Test scripts and sample inputs are organized in the ```Test cases/``` Please refer to the contributing section for how to use them during development.
+📌 Test scripts and sample inputs are located in [`Test cases/`](./Test%20cases/).

+Please refer to the [Contributing & Discussions](#-contributing--discussions) for how to use them during development.

-##  🧮 Logics
+##  🧮 Transpilation Logics
 - ### Numeric assignments
-    - Numeric assignments are the ones with alternating variables or numerical literals and arithematic operators in the RHS.
+    - Numeric assignments are the ones with alternating variables or numerical literals and arithmetic operators in the RHS.
-    - Additionally the last token should not be arithematic operator
+    - Additionally the last token should not be arithmetic operator

 - ### String assignments
     - Simple string assignments with enclosed in double quotes("") or single quotes('') are supported.
     - The ```syntaxGrammerChecker``` strictly checks if a line of code (LOC) contains exactly 5 tokens and adheres to one of the following forms:
     <pre> <code>identifier = "string"</code> </pre>
     OR
-    <pre><code?>identifier = 'string'</code> </pre> </code></pre>
+    <pre><code>identifier = 'string'</code> </pre> </code></pre>
     <details><summary>Why are string assignments limited to these formats only ?</summary>
     This transpiler is intentionally designed for simple transpilations.
 In C, string manipulation—such as concatenation—requires using functions like strcat() from the string.h library.
 Implementing full support for all string assignment variations (e.g., dynamic concatenation) would significantly increase complexity.
 Hence, for now, only basic assignments are allowed to maintain reliability and clarity during transpilation.